 Most applicants do not prepare for the level of Group Discussion by practicing their listening skills.
 Candidates can only become effective leaders if they have exceptional listening abilities.
 Recognizing some solid arguments made by other candidates in their GD round lends credibility to your argument/point and fosters group cohesion.
 Candidates must practice in order to develop in this area.
 They must set aside their differences and practice empathy.
 They must be objective and attentive to the group discussion at all times.

-How to Approach GD?
+How to Approach GD? |

-Analyze your Topic
+Analyze your Topic |

-The following are some significant themes for CAT Group Discussion 2022:
+Significant themes for CAT Group Discussion

 What is a Personal Interview?

 A Personal Interview-PI is a discussion in which someone is questioned about their history, lifestyle, and experience.
 The panel can assess if a candidate has the capacity and abilities necessary to successfully pursue and develop a career in management through a personal interview with the applicant.
+Here are some CAT PI preparation ideas to remember while taking part in a Personal Interview.

 Prepare Your Answers